blakewon/mb2elo/README.md

 This is needed because the script needs to start the server as a sub-process in order to read the stdout.

+The default values in mb2elo.cfg will work on most servers, but make sure to edit the rcon password as it will not work without it.

 ### Prerequisites